EthanThatOneKid/rad-js-snippets/README.md

 # 🧠 Rad JavaScript Snippets

-> radical snippets for some javascript tricks that come up every now and then
+> Some radical snippets for some JavaScript tricks that come up every now and then.

 ## Categories

 * [array](array-snippets.js)
 * [function](function-snippets.js)
 * [math](math-snippets.js)